Fenugreek is quite known for its effects on female hormones, and this is what we are going to discuss today.

 Nothing is completely safe if you ask me!

-If you do not consume fenugreek moderately, you are going to suffer from annoying and somehow painful side effects like bad smell, stomach pain, low glucose levels and even breasts enlargement; I know that this last side effect is enjoyed by so many women, including myself!
+If you do not consume fenugreek moderately, you are going to suffer from annoying and somehow painful side effects like a bad smell, stomach pain, low glucose levels and even breasts enlargement.

 However, you should start gradually, and as a woman, I must warn you that consuming fenugreek in high amounts will produce a distinct maple syrup smell in your sweat, which can be somehow very annoying, nothing too serious, don’t worry, it’s not going to cause you any terrible health problems whatsoever.